How to Find the Best Time to Post

 Determining when to post on social media for business is an ongoing process that requires some real thought.
 With this in mind, it may be helpful to provide an illustrative example of how to find the best time to post in a specific industry.
 For the sake of argument, let’s pretend that we are the social media lead for US retailer Target.
 In our benchmarking analysis, we want to include some other major US competitors (in this case Cosco, Walmart, Best Buy and Kroger) to get a good idea of when it may be a good time and day to post.

 In our example, we will focus on four social media channels, Instagram, Twitter, Facebook, and TikTok, when it comes to posting and reaching our target audience.
-Now that we have broadly determined our data set and channels we are interested in, we can run an analysis with our Fanpage Karma social media tool.
+Now that we have broadly determined our data set and channels we are interested in, we can run an analysis with our Fanpage Karma social media tool to find the best days and times to post on social media.

 To begin our analysis, we have adjusted our output to only show Target’s performance across the four channels mentioned above regarding interaction rates.
 As is the case with the example in the last section, the bigger the circle, the more that was posted at that time.
 The greener the circle, the higher the interaction rate of the posts during those times.
 Also note that we have collected data from a 28-day timespan.